Sudden Death (1995 film): Production

-Development and writing
+Development, writing and casting

 The film's pitch came from Karen Baldwin, the spouse of Penguins owner Howard Baldwin, who also served as one of the film's producers.
 It was inspired by the unique architecture of Pittsburgh's Civic Arena and its retractable roof, which she thought would make a spectacular setting for an action film.
 One plot point—the goalie disguise—was taken from an earlier, unproduced story by the Baldwins, where the hero used such a ruse to defect from the U.S.S.R.
-Writer Gene Quintano was commissioned to turn the pair's ideas into a full fledged screenplay, initially under the title Arena.
+Writer Gene Quintano was commissioned to turn the pair's ideas into a full-fledged screenplay, initially under the title Arena.

 Further elements, such as McCord's fight with the Penguins' mascot and the use of sign language, were absent from early drafts and added at the suggestion of director Peter Hyams after he joined the project.
 Luc Robitaille had attended acting classes with Karen Baldwin while playing for the Los Angeles Kings, and he was chosen as Tyler's favorite player based on that experience.
 It was the first film made by Howard Baldwin for Universal, with whom he signed a two-year development deal.

+Arnold Schwarzenegger, Sylvester Stallone, and Bruce Willis were considered for the role of Darren McCord, but all three turned the role down before Jean-Claude Van Damme got the part.
+Schwarzenegger turned down the role because he had already filmed True Lies (1994) and Junior back to back.
+Stallone turned the role down because he didn't like the quality of the script.
+Willis turned the part down because he was already working on Die Hard with a Vengeance (1995).
+James Woods was originally considered for the role of Joshua Foss, but he turned down the part because he didn't like the direction of the character.
+That same year the film was released, Woods acted alongside Boothe in Nixon (1995).